jfilby/nexus/README.md

-Nexus: Nim Development Framework
+Nexus Web Framework
 ===

-Nexus provides a high-level [Nim](https://nim-lang.org) development framework.
+Nexus provides a high-level [Nim](https://nim-lang.org) development framework, with batteries included.
+The goal is to create a similar framework for Nim as Django is for Python or Rails is for Ruby.
 You can create web apps, web-services and console applications.
 The framework includes a web server, an ORM (which currently supports PostgreSQL only) and additional modules which aim to provide some basic CRM and Blogging functionality (these are still in early development).

 Nexus utilizes [Jester](https://github.com/dom96/jester) for serving web pages and web-services.
 Much of the built-in web content is created using